Three Essential Types of Business Strategy - How You Can Apply Them

 2. Operational Strategy: People & Process

-The second of the three types of strategy is Operational focused on your people and your processes.
+The second of the three types of strategy is Operational, which focuses on your people and your processes.
 It is primarily concerned with accurately translating the customer-centric business strategy into a cohesive and actionable implementation plan.

 Operational strategy answers questions like: